Foundation By Laws

 R. Registering Dissent

-A Director who is present at a meeting of the Board of Directors at which action on a corporate matter is taken shall be presumed to have assented to such action unless the Director shall indicate his dissent or abstention to such action with the person acting as the secretary of the meeting before the adjournment thereof and his dissent shall be recorded in the minutes of the meeting.
+A Director who is present at a meeting of the Board at which action on a corporate matter is taken shall be presumed to have assented to such action unless the Director shall indicate his dissent or abstention to such action with the person acting as the secretary of the meeting before the adjournment thereof and his dissent shall be recorded in the minutes of the meeting.
 Such right to dissent or abstain shall not apply to a Director who voted in favor of such action.

 S. Committees